Denali West Rib

 • Communicating with guides and team members while on the expedition.

 Unfortunately, despite our best efforts to help our climbers choose appropriate trips, we occasionally find climbers who arrive on the Kahiltna Glacier lacking some degree of preparation.
 We have opportunities to teach some skills at the lower camps on the mountain and we conduct a variety of skill reviews and help climbers brush up before heading higher on the mountain, because as we get higher on Denali, everything becomes harder and more serious.
-The vast majority of the time, we can help them or support them sufficiently so that they end up having a great experience in a manner that does not negatively impact other climbers on the team, but this is much less possible on the West Rib.
-West Rib climbers must arrive with the appropriate level of skills, experience, and fitness.
+The vast majority of the time, we can help them or support them sufficiently, so that they end up having a great experience in a manner that does not negatively impact other climbers on the team, but this is not always possible.
+It is ultimately the responsibility of each climber to arrive with the appropriate level of skills, experience and fitness.

-Looking back over the past decade of trip reports and feedback from guides and clients, we see that perhaps 2% of the time, we find that we have someone on a Denali team who cannot, for one reason or another, participate sufficiently to safely climb the mountain.
-Please note that we use the word “safely” very carefully, because ultimately, climbing a big, cold mountain like Denali is not inherently “safe.”
-This is much less of an issue on the West Rib, but is something we want to discuss with every climber.
-As guides, and the administrators of a guide service, we do our best to mitigate risk, but if a team member does not demonstrate sufficient skills, fitness or ability to climb higher, he or she might create an unacceptable risk to the guides and to the team.
+Looking back over the past decade of trip reports and feedback from guides and clients, we see that less than 2% of the time, we find that we have someone on a Denali team who cannot, for one reason or another, participate sufficiently to safely climb the mountain.
+Please note that we use the word “safely” very carefully, because ultimately, climbing a big, cold mountain like Denali is not inherently “safe,” and our use of the term is limited to the assessment our guides make in judging how that climber might fare on the upper mountain, based on the climber’s demonstration of those skills.
+As guides, and the administrators of a guide service, we do our best to mitigate risk, but if a team member does not demonstrate sufficient skills, fitness or ability to climb higher, he or she might create an unacceptable risk to the guides and to the team, resulting in the team member being turned around and not attempting the summit.

 Basic Benchmarks for Having a Successful Ascent

 Each group will take some time to practice technical skills on the glacier, but prior to advancing up the mountain, climbers must demonstrate a minimum level of mastery of certain techniques.
 Each stretch of the route has specific hazards, skill requirements and objectives unique to the terrain we will encounter.
-We have plenty of time to work on skills during the initial days of the climb, and will review many of the basic mountaineering skills necessary to climb the peak, but before moving onto the Chicken Couloir on the Rib, each team member must demonstrate the following:
+We have plenty of time to work on skills during the initial days of the climb, and will review many of the basic mountaineering skills necessary to climb the peak.
+But before moving to the 14,200′ Advanced Base Camp, each team member must demonstrate the following:

-• A high degree of familiarity with the appropriate use and function of your clothing and equipment, also with guide assistance
+• A high degree of familiarity with the appropriate use and function of your clothing and equipment, also with minimal guide assistance.

-• Exhibit a willingness and ability to be a team member, meaning that each climber must help establish camps, and carry a fair share of the group loads
+• Exhibit a willingness and ability to be a team member, meaning that each climber must help establish camps, and carry a fair share of the group loads.
+Leaving basecamp your combined load will be between 80-100 lbs (35-45 kg) per climber split between a sled and backpack.
+While loads will get lighter as we continue up the mountain and “double carry” you should expect the loads to be bigger than on other climbing expeditions throughout the trip.

 • The ability to move between camps at a reasonable pace.
-This is, of course, highlysubjective, but 40 years of institutional knowledge has shown us that there are some average times that it takes to move between camps.
+This is, of course, highly subjective, but 50-plus years of institutional knowledge has shown us that there are some average times that it takes to move between camps.
 For example:

 If a climber decides not to continue up the mountain, or if it is determined that continuing higher is not an appropriate choice, we will do our best to accommodate the climber.
 Any decisions made at the time will be in the best interest of both the team and the climber.
 We cannot promise that we can descend at a given point in time or that we will have an option available that will allow you to remain on the mountain as the team climbs higher.
 Our options will be driven by numerous factors that are present at the time, and we will endeavor to communicate the decision making process with you.